 May I continue to count the blessings that surround me and surpass me.

 May I proclaim His Presence stitching every thread sewn on the fabric of my life.

 May I try harder, to embrace each moment given to me… that is worthy of celebration.

-May I rejoice in this day.
+May I rejoice in this day the Lord has made.